 3. Basket Weave

 This is another type of fabric weave.
-Basketweave falls under the category of plain weaves, but with an exception, it needs more than one thread.
+Basketweave falls under the category of plain weaves, but with an exception: it needs more than one thread.

 About 12000 years ago, people weaved baskets from Rattan.
-Later, they discovered that this style could be applied to the fabric to make a great texture.
+Later, they discovered this style could be applied to the fabric to make a great texture.

 In this weave, two warp fibers intertwine with two weft fibers.
 But instead of the usual over-under style in the plain weave, it has an over-over under-under style.